VL-RouterBench: A Benchmark for Vision-Language Model Routing: Proof of the Soft Label Strategy

 which trades off performance and cost in expectation at $x_i$.

 To encourage non-degenerate, smooth distributions, we add an entropy regularizer with temperature $\tau > 0$:

 where $H(q_i) = - \sum_{j=1}^M q_i(j) \log q_i(j)$ is the Shannon entropy.
-We now show that, under the assumption that incorrect models are forbidden, the unique minimizer of \eqref{eq:sample-lagrangian-entropy} coincides with a cost-weighted soft label supported only on correct models.
+We now show that, under the assumption that incorrect models are forbidden, the unique minimizer of \Eq{eq:sample-lagrangian-entropy} coincides with a cost-weighted soft label supported only on correct models.

 Fix a sample $x_i$ and let

 be the set of models that are correct on $x_i$.
 Assume $\mathcal{S}_i \neq \varnothing$ and that incorrect models are forbidden, \ie\ $q_i(j) = 0$ whenever $Y_{i,j} = 0$.
 Consider the entropy-regularized problem